 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern comprising plain timber skirtings with moulded door surrounds with timber cottage style and flush veneer internal pass doors.
-There is a fitted kitchen with both floor and wall mounted units.
-The stairs and handrails are both of timber manufacture.
+Internal joinery is of a softwood pattern consisting of moulded timber skirtings and door surrounds with timber panel and cottage style internal pass doors.
+There is a fitted kitchen with both floor standing and wall mounted units.
+The stairs and handrail are of timber manufacture.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire to the fireplace within the lounge with a gas fire to the fireplace within the TV room.
+There is an open fire with brickwork surround and timber mantle within the lounge.
 Internal decorations Visually inspected.
-Internal décor is of wallpaper and/or paintwork finishes throughout.
+Internal décor is a mix of wallpaper and paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.
-The consumer unit and electric meter are located at high level above the lounge door.
+The consumer unit and electric meter are located within an attic bedroom.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains gas is connected.
 The gas meter is located externally within a service box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the public rising main.
-The plumbing installation, where seen, consists of copper distribution pipes together with uPVC waste pipes.
-Sanitary fittings are coloured and consist of a bathroom with bath, shower unit, WC and wash hand basin.
+The plumbing installation, where seen, consists of copper distribution pipes together with uPVC wastepipes.
+Sanitary fittings consist of a shower room with shower unit (electric shower), WC and wash hand basin.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.
-Domestic hot water is provided by the combination central heating boiler which is located within the kitchen.
+Domestic hot water is provided by the combination central heating boiler which is located within the attached external store.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is understood to be to the main public sewer.